IndigoUnited/js-address/README.md

 Optional parameters are prefixed with an $.

-### Address#setValue(value, $options) ###

-Set a new value into the address.
-Fires an `INTERNAL_CHANGE_EVENT` and an `CHANGE_EVENT` if the value differs from the current one.

-The following options are available:
-- force:  true to force the value to be changed even if the value is the same
-- silent: true to change the value with firing any events

 ### Address#disable() ###

 Disables the address.
 All operations that change the value will be no ops.